 Testing Dietary Supplements

-The consumption of dietary supplements continue to rise within the United States and in 2013, Americans spent approximately $34.9 billion on supplements.
+The consumption of dietary supplements continues to rise within the United States and in 2013, Americans spent approximately $34.9 billion on supplements.

-Based on new Dietary Supplement GMPs, supplement analysis ensures that each product meets strict restrictions based on efficacy and safety.
-Within the past decade or so, this sector has grown immensely and now provides plenty of opportunity.
-As a result, CPT’s℠ testing processes have expanded along with the growing industry.
+Based on new Dietary Supplement GMPs, dietary supplement testing and analysis ensures that each product meets strict restrictions based on efficacy and safety.
+Within the past decade or so, this sector has grown immensely and now provides plenty of opportunities.
+As a result, CPT℠’s dietary supplement testing processes have expanded along with the growing industry.